Trusthouse Forte (Fortes)

-Early Fortes service areas included an American-styled restaurant called Grill & Griddle, and in many cases, seating available along the bridge to provide a good view of the road.
+Early Fortes service areas included a 24-hour, American-styled restaurant called Grill & Griddle, and in many cases, seating available along the bridge to provide a good view of the road.
 This had worked for the first few sites, but it was quickly disregarded as a "stereotyped pattern".
 They then moved towards a Scandinavian theme, making heavy use of visible wood in their building designs.
 While Rank and Granada were desperate to win the early contracts, Fortes' efforts were considered to be consistent and patient, though initially this meant they lost out on contracts for not being competitive enough.

 Ministry of Transport, 1969

 Fortes went on to build several more service areas.
 They won the contract for Corley on the basis of their experience and good reputation.
 After scaling back their catering to reduce costs, their restaurant Top Chef began experimenting with deep frozen dishes - ravioli, bolognaise, braised beef, curried beef and rice, and chicken chasseur with mushroom sauce.
 1000 of these were being sold at Keele alone, and customers didn't notice the difference.